Comic Strip / The Far Side

-Cow Tools: The strip in question is Actually Pretty Funny in its own unique way.
+- Cow Tools: The strip in question is Actually Pretty Funny in its own unique way.
 It led to a lot of fuss, as people tried to figure what the tools were, while the joke was simply the idea of cows making any.

-"Far Side" Island: A frequent setting, usually featuring one or more guys with scruffy beards.
+- "Far Side" Island: A frequent setting, usually featuring one or more guys with scruffy beards.

-Offscreen Inertia: Formerly "Tethercat Principle".
+- Offscreen Inertia: Formerly "Tethercat Principle".
 Named for an infamous cartoon that featured two dogs playing tetherball with a cat on a rope.
-In The Prehistory of the Far Side, Larson speculates that one reason so many people were outraged was because, due to the static nature of the cartoon, the dogs never stop playing tethercat.
+In The Prehistory of the Far Side, Larson speculates that one reason so many people were outraged was that, due to the static nature of the cartoon, the dogs never stop playing tethercat.
 You walk away and come back, they're still playing tethercat.
 You look at it a week later, yep, they're still playing.
 This is in contrast to the slapstick violence in animation, where Sylvester the Cat can be shot or stabbed, but a few seconds later is completely fine.